Instagram has evolved from a photo-sharing site into a powerful social and commerce network with two billion monthly active users.

 Unsurprisingly, these posts often position Shopify as the solution to the potential customer’s problem.
 It also typically steers followers toward more in-depth resources on the Shopify website, helping the brand drive traffic and (hopefully) leads.

 We often see social media as a channel for building brand awareness and reaching new audiences.
-But it also helps us engage existing customers — a vital role given that 70% of businesses agree it’s cheaper to retain customers than acquire new ones.
+But it also helps us engage existing customers.

 For that reason, Slack regularly uses Instagram to showcase and explain new product features, such as introducing its conversational AI platform.
 This tactic ensures that existing Slack users who follow the brand on Instagram stay up to date with what’s coming next, helping them extract more value from the platform.
 The more Slack can demonstrate how it’s evolving and adapting to solve customer needs better, the less likely those customers are to churn.